 Love sewing for little girls?
 Learn how to sew an adorable, sweet dress for a little girl using this easy to follow, step by step flutter sleeve dress tutorial.

-The result of a 3 hours work (yes, it took me that long lol) is a sweet and cute, colorful, comfortable flutter sleeve dress for my 4 years old little girl.
-And the best thing (that I’m very proud of) is that I did not use a pattern, I made my own, using just a few measurements, common sense (and a lot of praying that I won’t mess it all up).
-I am completely in love with the flutter sleeve, it’s so cute and girly!
+The result of a 3 hours work (yup, it took me that long lol) is a sweet and cute, colorful, comfortable flutter dress for a 4 years old little girl.
+And the best thing (that I’m very proud of) is that I did not use a pattern, I made my own!
+I was using just a few measurements, common sense and a lot of praying that I won’t mess it all up.
+I am completely in love with the flutter sleeve on this girls flutter sleeve dress, it’s so cute and girly!

-This flutter sleeve dress tutorial is for a 4 years old girl of 104 cm height, 18 kg weight.
-I measured her shoulders to establish how wide I want the bodice to be, then from shoulders to under chest, to establish the bodice’s height.
-Then I measured from shoulders to where I wanted the dress to fall, to establish the length of the skirt (subtracting the bodice).
-I approximated the circle’s diameter (where the head goes in) using an old dress and I left an opening in the back, closed with a button, to make sure her head fits through the circle.
+This flutter sleeve dress tutorial is for a 4 years old girl of about 40″ height, 80 lbs weight.
+I measured her shoulders to establish how wide I want the bodice to be, then I measured from shoulders to under chest, to establish the height in bodice.
+Then I measured from shoulders to where I wanted the dress to fall, to establish the length of the skirt.
+I approximated the neck line using an old dress and I left an opening in the back, closed with a button, to make sure her head fits through the neck line.